- Home

 However, consolidating your pensions isn’t always the right option as, for example, some older pensions come with valuable benefits such as guaranteed annuity rates, or higher amounts of tax-free cash.
 Transferring a final salary pension into a personal pension plan is usually not the right decision, and you can find out why in our guide Should I transfer my final salary pension?

 If you’re thinking of transferring your pensions, you need to establish what kind of pensions you currently have, and if you’re in doubt, it could be worth speaking to a professional financial adviser.
-Find out more in our article Should I consolidate my pensions?
+Find out more in our articles Should I consolidate my pensions? and How to transfer your pension.

 4. Check your fund charges